sophos-iaas/chef-sophos-sg/README.md

 ### Examples

 Here are some examples that where created using the output of the `confd-watch.plx -v` command.
-If further assitance on the datanmodel is needed, consult the REST API at `https://<your host>/api/` on your utm and inspect the different objects and nodes, the `POST` formular gives good inside in possible values.
+If further assitance on the data-model is needed, consult the REST API at `https://<your host>/api/` on your UTM and inspect the different objects and nodes, the `POST` form provides good insight in possible values.

 #### WEB Filtering